ZiggyCreatures/FusionCache/docs/DependencyInjection.md

 This approach is currently available for these components:
 - logger
+- memory locker
 - memory cache
 - distributed cache + serializer
 - backplane
+- plugins (slightly different, see below)

-Of course you can mix these approach for the different components for example by using the registered logger, a specific memory cache via an instance, a backplane via a factory and so on.
+Of course we can mix these approach for the different components for example by using the registered logger, a specific memory cache via an instance, a backplane via a factory and so on.

 ### ⚙️ Distributed cache configuration